đ Table of contents

 - Based on their experiences during the Sprint, each team member should write cards for each of the three categories.
 Choose the card color based on the category.
 Try to come up with cards for each category.
 Donât discuss about the cards at this point because the cards should represent your personal opinions

-Make sure that everyone follows the event structure and that each team member gets their voice heard.
+The Scrum Master should make sure that everyone follows the event structure and that each team member gets their voice heard.

 Exercise 1

 The Scrum Master should create a new session in Flinga as instructed above.
 Name the session âRetrospective 1â.
 Once the session is created, other team members should join the session with the âJoin linkâ.
 Setup the session board and organize the Retrospective event as instructed above.
+Remember to come up with concreate actions for fixing possible problems in your process.

-Once you have completed the Retrospective, add
+Once you have completed the Retrospective, add âRetrospectivesâ subheading to the

 Exercise 2